These are short stories from bug hunts and incident investigations at Wikipedia.

 To recap, the buffer was now large enough to accomodate 3 seconds worth of messages which should be enough margin for Logstash to process it.
 Short spikes aside, it’s unlikely that allowing more stalling would help, because new packets are constantly added to the buffer as well.

-This, together with the 4MB receive buffer Kernel setting, let the packet loss rate drop to zero.
+This, together with the 4MB receive buffer Kernel setting, dropped the packet loss rate back to zero.

 Originally published in the August 2018 edition of the Production Excellence newsletter at Wikimedia.
 This article is an expanded version of that.